richarrd92/umbc-inventory-app/backend/README.md

 Before starting, ensure you have the following installed:
 - **Python3** (recommended: latest stable version)
 - **Virtual environment (`venv`) module:** `python3.12 -m venv venv`
-- **Generate dependencies.txt** `pip freeze > dependencies.txt`
 - **Install dependencies from dependencies.txt** `pip install -r dependencies.txt`

-**Note:** Python 3.13 is an unstable, and many third-party packages (like uvicorn) may not yet support it.
+**Note:** Python 3.13 is unstable, and many third-party packages (like uvicorn) may not yet support it.
 Using Python 3.12 for the virtual environment ensures better compatibility.
-T

 ## Setup Instructions